waimea-lscammell-300DTD/300DTD-Assesment-Luke/design.md

 ### User Interface Design

-Place images here that show your *final design* of your UI: layout, colours, etc.
+Place images here that show your *final design* of your UI: layout, colors, etc.

 -------------------------------------------------